Pulp Engine Document Rendering

 # succeed for up to TENANT_STATUS_CACHE_TTL_MS.
 Retry after TTL; expect rejection.

-The rotation contract (docs/api-guide.md:249, docs/deployment-guide.md:83, memory project_auth_rotation_v1.md): API_KEY_*_PREVIOUS is verify-only for existing editor session tokens.
+The admin-key rotation contract (docs/api-guide.md:249, docs/deployment-guide.md:83, memory project_auth_rotation_v1.md): API_KEY_*_PREVIOUS is verify-only for existing editor session tokens.
 It cannot mint new tokens and cannot be used as X-Api-Key.
 Direct X-Api-Key callers using the OLD key get 401 post-cutover and must switch.

 1. Baseline capture.
 OLD_ADMIN=<current API_KEY_ADMIN>; generate a new random key NEW_ADMIN.